 Annoyance put itself on the map with its famously distasteful gross-out musical Co-Ed Prison Sluts.
-Three decades later, it still cranks out bizarre, unconventional comedy.
-Its new home on Belmont, established in 2014, gives it two performance venues and classroom space all in the same building.
+Decades later, it still cranks out bizarre, unconventional comedy.
+Its home on Belmont includes two performance venues, a bar and classroom space all in the same building.

 Jamie Masada's SoCal comedy club empire established a Chicago foothold in 2012, refurbishing the former Lakeshore Theater space.
 The club offers lineups of local comics several nights a week, with the occasional touring headliner.

 This theater might look unimposing from the outside, but inside you’ll find it seats hundreds.
 It has to, as most nights it’s packed with crowds that thrill to the colorful techno antics of Blue Man Group, which has occupied the space for years (and shows no signs of vacating soon).

 Go crate digging at this Chicago institution, which has three locations scattered around the city.
 Weekly shipments of vinyl keep Reckless’ stock fresh, and you can always find a list of new releases on the shop's website.
 Stop in for live, in-store performances or to make a buck by selling your old CDs, DVDs and records.

 A ref keeps the score as dueling improv troupes battle it out at the Chicago version of this national brand, which relies heavily on audience participation.
 In contrast to the Annoyance up the street, most shows here are squeaky clean and family-friendly.

 This Lakeview art gallery features works from local and national artists in an inviting and intimate space.
 Thanks to an eclectic curation of works, art novices and friends will be able to find something that speaks to them—be it modern, classic or somewhere in between.